Fruit for the picking

 In Nelson, an eager partner to Open Orchards was found in the Nelson Community Organic Gardens Trust, which has coordinated the establishment of six areas in Nelson and Tasman to plant fruit trees.
 These include Nelson City Council and Tasman District Council park space and some schools.
 And that, said Chairman Nick Kiddey, is just a starter.
 The Marlborough District Council has also planted edible fruit trees on public land in their region as part of the Council's commitment to providing resources for the community good.

-The Open Orchards plan had a five year budget from NHMDB.
+The Open Orchards plan had a five year budget from NMDHB.
 Outside of this, individuals make incredible contributions to the programme, the community and to our environment.
 The Top of the South is blessed with an abundance of passionate and knowledgeable gardeners and nature lovers.
 In 2000 Nelson's small Jewish community planted an olive orchard alongside QE II Drive, as a symbol of peace and gratitude.
 In conjunction with the Brook Waimarama Sanctuary Trust, Edith Shaw ‘single-handedly' spearheaded the creation of ‘wildlife corridors', continuous green habitats connecting wildlife populations separated by human activities such as buildings and roads.
 Towards that end Edith grew trees from seed, and approached nurseries and organisations to donate hundreds of fruit bearing trees.
 These she proceeded to offer to residents at no cost, and has even harnessed them to keep track of the bird activity triggered by the trees.

 Clearly, Open Orchards are healthy beyond the scope of nutrition.
 The planting-bees, education, and awareness associated with them all contribute to building stronger and more resilient communities.
 People have something in common, a shared project, and one which is designed to serve in perpetuity.
 Indeed, planting a tree is an act of utmost optimism and altruism, as the fruit will most likely be enjoyed by subsequent generations, not necessarily the person planting.

 Growing food in public spaces, even beyond fruit-bearing trees, is a growing trend worldwide.
 More and more, communities are realising that better use can be made of public land and, rather than spend money on extensive lawn care and unproductive park or indeed wasteland, food can be grown.
-In a world where transport issues are undeniable and the benefits of fresh locally grown produce are a concensus, change must accomodate reason.
+In a world where transport issues are undeniable and the benefits of fresh locally grown produce are a consensus, change must accommodate reason.
 The holistic trend is therefore sure to continue and expand within our beautiful region as well.

 Free fruit for the picking is a secret no more.
 Nelson City and Tasman District Council's GIS Top of the South Maps and Google map both show the precise locations of these fruit and nut trees in the Nelson, Tasman and Marlborough regions.
 The websites may not be fully current, and many more trees have been planted or matured since it was last updated.
 And even more are yet to come.